Mixed-use development

-Mixed use is a type of urban development, urban design, urban planning and/or a zoning classification that blends multiple uses, such as residential, commercial, cultural, institutional, or entertainment, into one space, where those functions are to some degree physically and functionally integrated, and that provides pedestrian connections.
+Mixed-use development is a type of urban development, urban design, urban planning and/or a zoning classification that blends multiple uses, such as residential, commercial, cultural, institutional, or entertainment, into one space, where those functions are to some degree physically and functionally integrated, and that provides pedestrian connections.
 Mixed-use development may be applied to a single building, a block or neighborhood, or in zoning policy across an entire city or other administrative unit.
-These projects may be completed by a private developer, (quasi-) governmental agency, or a combination thereof.
+These projects may be completed by a private developer, (quasi-)governmental agency, or a combination thereof.
 A mixed-use development may be a new construction, reuse of an existing building or brownfield site, or a combination.